 Beech Mountain NC is the highest town east of the Rockies, which means it’s a perfect destination for those seeking mountain fun, whatever the season.
-Most people think of a trip to Beech Mountain NC in the winter to Ski Beech or just to see snow, but more and more people are discovering Beech Mountain NC during the spring and summer months too.
+Most people think of a trip to Beech Mountain NC in the winter to Ski Beech, the surrounding resorts, or just to see snow — but more and more people are discovering Beech Mountain North Carolina during the spring and summer months too.
 Of course leaf watching in the fall is beautiful and my boys and I enjoyed hiking, as well as the wildly popular Autumn in Oz at the Land of Oz at Beech Mountain.

 Beech Mountain NC: Your Guide to Fun in Any Season